Why study this course

 About this course

-Throughout the one-year programme, you will integrate your previous learning experience of working with young children into your studies.
-The course provides you with an insight into effective management and leadership within the children’s workforce, where you will have the opportunity to develop your understanding of the complex factors that contribute to children’s learning and development.
+If you've previously studied our Foundation Degree Early Childhood Education in Practice, this programme is your natural progression.
+Over the course of one year, you'll integrate your previous learning experience of working with young children into your studies.
+This comprehensive course provides invaluable insights into effective management and leadership within the children's workforce, allowing you to deepen your understanding of the complex factors contributing to children's learning and development.

-Building on your previous knowledge and understanding gained from your foundation degree, this course aims to stretch and deepen your understanding of how to support children by exploring alternative and international perspectives to child development.
-You will be able to collaborate with students from other related courses who work in a variety of contexts such as schools and youth services to increase your employability by broadening your perspectives on working with children and young people.
+Drawing from your foundation degree knowledge, this course aims to challenge and expand your understanding of how to support children by exploring alternative and international perspectives on child development.
+Collaborating with students from related courses, including those from diverse educational contexts, will broaden your perspectives on working with children and young people, enhancing your employability.

 Entry requirements